 If you are a landlord and have a pet, you might not have thought much about the consequences of ticking the ‘no pets’ box whenever your property comes up for rent.

-But consider this: The Advertiser recently reported that less than 5 per cent of rental properties in Adelaide and surrounding suburbs allowed pets.
+But consider this: in 2017 The Advertiser reported that less than 5 per cent of rental properties in Adelaide and surrounding suburbs allowed pets.

 With 62 per cent of Australian families owning a pet as part of the family, many families who have animals and need to rent are being forced to surrender loved pets just to keep a roof over their heads.

 This is a poor outcome for animals and families that love pets.

 The fact is that loved pets cause minimal damage to rental properties.
 Landlords may also find that tenants with pets are more likely to stay for longer terms.

 Rather than rental agreements defaulting to not allowing pets, RSPCA South Australia encourages private landlords, strata corporations and retirement villages to accept tenants with dogs and cats as the ‘default’ position.